How I Made Obsidian University While Juggling A Full Time Course Load, 4 Clubs, And A Girlfriend

 Module: Create

-We designed a sales page for the course in Webflow, a free email course lead magnet to the full paid course (3 Days To Lecture Notetaking Mastery In Obsidian), and a few YouTube videos leading to the course.
-We created a community discord for students to interact with each other and have direct access to John and I. Finally we launched the full course through our email lists.
-To this day, we have over 200+ students and $17,000 in course sales.
+We integrated their feedback and I created videos for each of the lessons.
+Then, we designed a sales page for the course in Webflow, a free email course lead magnet to the full paid course (3 Days To Lecture Notetaking Mastery In Obsidian), and a few YouTube videos leading to the course.

 Following Kirkpatrick’s model of training evaluation, we first evaluated level one, the student reaction through our testimonials.
 Here are some of the testimonials we have gotten: